NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_01_Single-Variable_EDA.md

 ### Part 2: Metro Government Salaries

 The file General_Government_Employees_Titles_and_Base_Annual_Salaries.csv contains the base annual salary of all Metro Government employees.

+Read in this dataset as a dataframe named *salaries*.

 1. What are the mean and median salaries?